OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-34.md

 ## 2 Chronicles 34:29

-Then the king sent word and gathered all the elders of Judah and Jerusalem.
+The king then sent word and assembled all the elders of Judah and Jerusalem.

 ## 2 Chronicles 34:30